Sheetaltkr/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

-- The graphs which were plotted by applying filters on the source kick-starter sheet would get distorted if the filters were removed or changed.
+- The graphs plotted by applying filters could get distorted if the filters were removed or changed on the source kick-starter sheet.
+Using a separate worksheet with dataset of the filtered data could help to avoid this issue.
-- Applying Range based Goal criteria required creating new table for criteria so that it was easy to make changes to the goal criteria without modifying the code in excel.
-- Errors was encountered for division by 0 operation while calculating the % canceled outcomes.
+- Error was encountered for division by 0 operation while calculating the % canceled outcomes.
 This was handled using IFERROR() function.
+- Writing code for Outcomes Based on Goals was tedious while hard-coding criteria values.
+Creating new table for criteria and then referencing those cells in the code helped with this problem.
+This will also help for any future modifications if goal criteria changes.
+- The code for applying Range based Goal criteria along with multiple other criteria could be long.
+Use of correct count function COUNTIFS() instead of COUNTIF() is important for this analysis.

 ## Results